Ājīvika: Conflict between Ajivikas, Buddhists and Jains

-According to the 2nd century CE text Ashokavadana, the Mauryan emperor Bindusara and his chief queen Shubhadrangi were believers of this philosophy, which reached its peak of popularity during this time.
+According to the 4th century Buddhist legend Ashokavadana, the Mauryan emperor Bindusara and his chief queen Shubhadrangi were believers of this philosophy, which reached its peak of popularity during this time.
 Ashokavadana also mentions that, after his conversion to Buddhism, Bindusara's son Ashoka issued an order to kill all the Ajivikas in Pundravardhana, enraged at a picture that depicted Gautama Buddha in a negative light.
 Around 18,000 followers of the Ajivika sect were supposedly executed as a result of this order.
 The entire story may be apocryphal.

+According to K. T. S. Sarao and Benimadhab Barua, stories of persecutions of Ajivikas by Ashoka appear to be a clear fabrication arising out of sectarian propaganda.
+Ashoka's own inscriptions Barabar Caves record his generous donations and patronage to Ajivikas.

-An earlier Jaina text, the Bhagavati Sutra, similarly mentions a debate, disagreement and then "coming to blows" between factions led by Mahavira and by Gosala.
+An earlier Jaina text, the Bhagavati Sutra, similarly mentions a debate, disagreement, and then "coming to blows" between factions led by Mahavira and by Gosala.